 In addition to overall faster results, you can also observe fat loss while gaining muscle if you choose to bulk.
 Likewise, you experience some muscle gain while burning fat if you choose to cut.
 This only lasts for a few months, so be sure to take advantage of the situation like a man with an almanac and a time machine!

 Still Deciding to Bulk or Cut?
 Not sure which route to take?
 The easiest way to decide is by looking in the mirror and going with your gut feeling.
 Would you rather get bigger and more muscular or get more shredded first?
-I recommend bulking if you have 12% body fat or lower.
-If you are above 12%, then start cutting to lose fat.
-These are just recommendations.
+I recommend bulking if you are under 15% body fat.
+If you are 15% or above, then start cutting to lose fat.
+These are just recommendations – Do what you feel most comfortable with.

 Step #2: Estimate Daily Calories